CAUSING HARM IN YOUR RELATIONSHIPS WITH DOMESTIC VIOLENCE OR ABUSE?

 “My partner said I’m abusive and left.”

 “My friends heard that I hit my spouse.
 They told me that’s not cool and I’d better stop.”

 Hi.
-We probably haven’t met, but if you’re an individual who can relate to any of the statements above, then we have something in common.
+We probably haven’t met, but if you can relate to any of the statements above, then we have something in common.
 A few years ago, I was where you are.
 I felt scared, hopeless, and confused about the things I’d done and the trouble I was in.
 I wanted to change and was looking for answers on how, but there were few to be found.

 That’s why I started the Ananias Foundation and, with the help of some other remarkable people, we built this site.
 Simply said, we provide guidance and encouragement for individuals who want to stop hurting the ones they love.
 We’re not here to sell you anything–everything we offer is free.
 We do this because we care about you and we want a better life for you.
 You may be here because your anger with your partner at some point escalated into violence.
 Or you realized that some of your interactions with your loved one hurt them emotionally.
 We’re here because we’re a community of people who have been there too.
 We want to help you discover the freedom of relationships without violence or abuse once and for all.
 There’s good news!
 Change is possible, and you’re going to feel great about yourself when you do.

 How do I change?